Available Now on Amazon!

 She presents the mala to him, lets it fall from softly releasing fingertips, like a lover feeling that last slow, silken touch of skin retreating from skin as they release each other’s hands before a trip in two different directions.
 He catches it and ties it in loops around his wrist.
 Their hands touch.
 They are joining, enfolding, reuniting under adoring eyes.
 The sound of the mala’s beads striking each other was not a harsh clatter but a sweet silvern ringing, a tender chime, a deep and resonating copper gong.

 They embrace.
 His arms are lost in the black enfolding of her eight spider limbs.
 She lifts her real arms and takes his chin in both her hands.
 Then she kisses him as they had during rehearsal.
 Perhaps now, though, it is something about the warm embrace of a funny spider costume, glittering with streams of dizzying, dazzling blue, something about her space-black eyes catching the Stars of Dream within them, or his melted-chocolate eyes filling with shining tears as he looked upon her.
-Their eyes close and timeless bliss pours from lip to lip, from fingertip to jaw.
+Their eyes close, and timeless bliss pours from lip to lip, fingertip to jaw.

 “Take this then, and go, O beloved,” she says, her lovely eyes again brimming with tears—though she smiles.
 “For your place is there, in a new world, and mine is here in this blessed place, lost in the Deep of time.”